 Ingredients and substitutions

-- Shrimp - I recommend using large or jumbo shrimp that have been peeled and deveined.
-Smaller shrimp may be harder to skewer.
-Optionally, the tails can be removed before grilling if desired.
+- Shrimp - Large or jumbo shrimp work best on skewers.
+The tails can be removed before grilling if desired.

-- Red onion - Optional, but adds flavor and color to your skewers.
+- Red onion - Adds flavor and color to your skewers.
 Can be substituted with sweet onion or white onion.

 - Pineapple - You'll need half of a cored pineapple, or about two cups.
-Frozen pineapple will work if it has been thawed beforehand.
+Frozen pineapple must be thawed beforehand.

 Flat metal skewers - Sturdy, lightweight, and reusable.
 Also prevents your food from rotating as you flip your skewers.

-Shrimp will take about 5 to 7 minutes to cook through over direct heat on a medium-high grill (between 375 to 400 degrees Fahrenheit).
-This will depend on the size and shape of your shrimp, as well as the heat of your grill.
+Shrimp take about 5 to 7 minutes to cook through over direct heat on a medium-high grill (between 375 to 400 degrees Fahrenheit).
+This depends on the size and shape of your shrimp as well as the heat of your grill.

 Cook your shrimp until they are are pink on the outside and white on the inside.
-Since time can vary greatly based on your individual conditions, the most reliable method is to simply watch your food.
+The most reliable method is to simply watch your food and use a meat thermometer.
+Shrimp is done when it reaches 145F in the center.

-Need to prep your skewers a few hours ahead of time?
-Thread your shrimp, pineapple, and onion onto your choice of skewers.
+Yes!
+Thread your shrimp, pineapple, and onion onto skewers.
 Cover and refrigerate until ready to grill.
+Store the dressing separately and brush it on just before grilling.

 Recommended